stankudrow/SQL-via-Alchemy/tutorial/00_installation/00_installation.md

 More about installing SQLAlchemy in the [installation](https://docs.sqlalchemy.org/en/20/intro.html#installation) section.

-Another handy (pip-installable) packages:
+Other pip-installable packages to be used later:

 - [IPython](https://ipython.org/) - an enhanced interactive Python shell;

-- [Jupyter notebook](https://docs.jupyter.org/en/latest/index.html) - just try it out and behold the opportunities.
+- [Jupyter notebook](https://docs.jupyter.org/en/latest/index.html) - just try it out.

 ### SQLite

 [SQLite](https://www.sqlite.org/index.html) is a C-language library implementing SQL database engine.

 The Python programming language has [sqlite3](https://docs.python.org/3/library/sqlite3.html) standard library module, but it is not designed for asynchronous code.
-That is the reason for referring to the [aiosqlite](https://pypi.org/project/aiosqlite/) DB API package.
+That is the reason for referring to the [aiosqlite](https://pypi.org/project/aiosqlite/) database (DB) application programming interface (API) package.

-See more about SQLite in SQLAlchemy in the [official docs](https://docs.sqlalchemy.org/en/20/dialects/sqlite.html) details when you are ready.
+See more about SQLite in SQLAlchemy in the [official docs](https://docs.sqlalchemy.org/en/20/dialects/sqlite.html) details when you feel ready to do so.

 ### Hello, SQLAlchemy

 Consider running the [sqla_introduction.py](./sqla_introduction.py) script several times.
 It is full with comments, docstrings and the superfluous-like output.
-Consider referring to the [SQLAlchemy tutorial](https://docs.sqlalchemy.org/en/20/tutorial/dbapi_transactions.html) which is really helpful.
+Consider going along the [SQLAlchemy tutorial](https://docs.sqlalchemy.org/en/20/tutorial/dbapi_transactions.html) which was put in the basis of this note.

-The following tutorials will be in the form of Jupyter notebooks: all the notes, drawings, and most importantly the code et cetera will be within one document.
+The following tutorials will be in the form of Jupyter notebooks: texts, drawings, code and so forth can be gathered in one document.

 **Homework**: the script deals with in-memory database mode.
 What about saving a database in a file and loading data from it?
-Enjoy:)
+Read more about SQLite, try the `sqlite3` standard library package as you don't need to write asynchronous code all the times.

 ### Helpful links